Glorfinnien Ealendil Míresgaleth

-Ealendil was born to Cellinnil, a minstrel of Doriath with golden hair, and Faelon, a Nandor of Ossiriand, once a warden in service of Lord Denethor.
-Colfinnien she was called by her parents, though she herself had the same golden hair as her mother.
+Ealendil was born to Cellinnil, a minstrel of Eglador of old, and later Doriath, with golden hair, and Faelon, a Nandor of Ossiriand, once a warden in service of Lord Denethor.
+Glorfinnien she was called by her parents, though she herself had the same golden hair as her mother.
 Her mother did her best to pass her passion of music onto her daughter.
-Alas, to her mother's dismay, Ealendil took much after her father, often travelling with him throughout the forest of Doriath, and beyond.
+Alas, to her mother's dismay, Ealendil took much after her father, often traveling with him throughout the forest of Doriath, and beyond.

 After the dreadful murder of Lord Elu Thingol and Lady Melian’s return to Aman, her parents left to seek refuge at the Ilse of Balar.
-Later, after the Belegaer had broken through Ered Luin during the War of Wrath, they resettled among the vales of Ered Luin of Forlindon, close to Mithlond.
+Later, after the Belegaer had broken through Ered Luin during the War of Wrath, they resettled among the eastern vales of Ered Luin, close to Mithlond.

 Peaceful were those early years in vales of Ered Luin, but soon they became tarnished by the growing unrest among some of the Sindar living in Lindon.
 Even her father grew restless and sought to escape the Noldorin influence beneath Lord Gil-Galad's rule.

 Inspired by the migration of Lord Orophin, Ealendil’s father convinced her mother to wander further east to kin living beyond the Vales of Anduin.
 The move to Amon Lanc in southern Eryn Galen sparked Ealendil’s love for exploring new lands and places.

 The years in the Great Greenwood were cherished ones, offering much joy and comfort.
 It was during those years Ealendil discovered the more martial side of herself, and trained as a warrior and warden of the Greenwood.
 In those years she was called Míresgaleth, hidden jewel, by those close to her.